maudlinmandrake/maudlinmandrake/README.md

 [Grace Hopper, The Queen of Code](https://github.com/maudlinmandrake/tribute-page) - a tribute page to the women who inspired me to get into tech.
 **HTML, CSS**

+[Simon](https://maudlinmandrake.github.io/Simon/) - A Javascript version of Simon.
+How far do you think you can get?
+**HTML, CSS, JavaScript**

 [Todo List](https://protected-lake-57073.herokuapp.com/) -  a simple todo list.
 **HTML, CSS, NodeJS, MongoDB, Heroku deployment**